 The APAS Young Agricultural Producers Policy (YAP) Committee consists of APAS Representatives, Directors and Associate Member organizations with interests in policy issues that affect young producers and new entrants to farming.
 The Committee was formed in 2017.

-The decision to create a policy committee dedicated entirely to addressing the policy needs of young producers was prompted by the creation of the APAS Youth Leadership and Mentorship program.
-After working with the young producer mentees participating in the YLMP for a number of years, it became clear that beginning producers face a unique set of challenges and the future health of the agriculture industry in Saskatchewan depends on addressing these issues.
+The decision to create a policy committee dedicated entirely to addressing the policy needs of young producers was prompted by the creation of the APAS Young Leaders program After working with the young producer mentees participating in the YLMP for a number of years, it became clear that beginning producers face a unique set of challenges and the future health of the agriculture industry in Saskatchewan depends on addressing these issues.
 Several former mentees from the YLMP sit on the YAP committee.